 Wanders Miles World Adventurers Series welcomes Konstantina Sakellariou from My Unusual Journeys.
-After more than 20 years of corporate experience in the fields of professional services, human talent, governmental organizations, NGOs, youth, and personal development, Konstantina decided to make a 180 degree turn and live a more creative and conscious life.
+After more than 20 years of corporate experience in the fields of professional services, human talent, governmental organisations, NGOs, youth, and personal development, Konstantina decided to make a 180-degree turn and live a more creative and conscious life.

 Today, she finds solace in her writing, inspiration in her traveling, and motivation through conversations with people around the world.
 “I am a global citizen, perpetually exploring the inner and outer realms of my existence.”